shawnmckinney/wicket-sample/README.md

 # tested: fortress 1.0-RC40 snap on ubuntu 14.04.
 ##############################################################

-Ten Steps to enable fortress security in Wicket-Sample project:
+Ten Steps to enable fortress and java ee security inside the Wicket-Sample project.

+Complete steps to enable fortress and java ee security inside of a sample wicket app.
+The steps below correspond with this project's source.

 1. Add the login html files